mohkumar/mohkumar/README.md

 <h1 align="center">Hi 👋, I'm Mohit Kumar</h1>
-<h3 align="center">A passionate software tester from India 🇮🇳 and currently, based in Singapore 🇸🇬</h3>
+<h3 align="center">A passionate software tester from India 🇮🇳 and currently, based in Bangalore</h3>

-- 🌱 I have expertise on **Javascript, Java, and Cypress**
+- 🌱 I have expertise on **No/low code automation product, Javascript and Java**

 - 👯 I’m looking to collaborate with **communities for any Automation support.**